zestydevy/dinosaur-planet/docs/README.md

 # Dinosaur Planet Decompilation Documentation
-Welcome to the documentation for the project!
+Welcome to the project documentation!

 ## Contents